al-haras/py_selenium_form/README.md

 ## Possible Future Plans:
 - May add options to use Chrome or Firefox since I primarily use Firefox.
 This was built with Chrome as most people seem to use Chrome.
-- May add Mac Support as it would be a few more lines of code and another driver in the repo
 - Containerization (Docker) of script.